New York exchange courts Russian companies

 "I would not be surprised to see several ... potential IPOs (initial public offerings) in Moscow and New York taking place in the next 12 months," Ganyushin told Reuters in an interview on Thursday.

-He was speaking a day after telecoms firm MegaFon (MFONq.L) raised $1.7 billion in London, the largest market debut by a Russian company since aluminum producer Rusal's (0486.HK) 2010 Hong Kong float.
+He was speaking a day after telecoms firm MegaFon (MFONq.L) raised $1.7 billion (1.0 billion pounds) in London, the largest market debut by a Russian company since aluminium producer Rusal's (0486.HK) 2010 Hong Kong float.

 Russian companies have for years preferred London over New York as the venue for their overseas listings, attracted by its close geographical location and less stringent disclosure and audit rules.